Shortages "killing patients" in Libya siege hospital

 Both NATO and the NTC deny that and say it is the Gaddafi loyalists who are endangering civilians by using them as human shields.

-Khalid Ahmed, who fled the city early Sunday, said the residential area where he lives in the center of Sirte had come under heavy artillery fire Saturday.
+Khalid Ahmed, who fled the city early on Sunday, said the residential area where he lives in the centre of Sirte had come under heavy artillery fire on Saturday.

 He said he had been able to get out by borrowing money to buy black-market fuel.
 He said the rate in Sirte now was 600 dinars, or about $450, for 20 litres of fuel.